ch007m/litoria/README.md

 ## TODO

 - Review this doc as we have started to move the code to commands
-- Find a project name and rename the command line tool like also the functions.js file
 - Setup test case for the commands
 - What is the best way to log (ERR, INFO, ...) - see bunyan (https://github.com/trentm/node-bunyan)
 - Review Node version required.
 Should be 4,5 & 6